knickels/Player-Stage-Manual/CFGFILES.md

 ```

 After the two mandatory parameters, the next most useful driver parameter
-is `model'.
+is `model`.
 This is only used if `"stage"' is the driver, it tells Player
 which particular model in the worldfile is providing the interfaces for
 this particular driver.
 A different driver is needed for each model that
 you want to use.
 Models that aren't required to do anything (such as a